-List of figures
+1

-List of abbreviations
+List of abbreviations.
+1

-The purpose of the Path2Integrity handbook
+The purpose of the Path2Integrity Handbook 2

-What the Path2Integrity learning card programme offers4
+What the P2ILC programme offers 2

-How to prepare your teaching with the Path2Integrity learning cards
+How to prepare your teaching with the P2ILC 4

-How to help students use the card and adapt it to your teaching
+How to effectively accompany your students step by step using a P2I learning card and adateaching: Get started!

-I. You can flip your classroom
+I. You can flip your classroom 5

 II.
 You can introduce Emma's chat: What happened at LONA Science Centre?
+5

 III.
-You can encourage storytelling
+You can encourage storytelling 6

 IV.
-You can promote role play
+You can promote role-play 7

-V. Refer to a code of conduct for research integrity
+V. Refer to a code of conduct for research integrity 8

 VI.
-Evaluating students' knowledge and ability to defend good scientific practice
+Evaluating what students know about conducting research and how they defend good scientific pro- ractice 8

-How to support a dialogical learning setting10
+How to support a dialogical learning setting 9

-How to improve the learning curve
+How to improve the learning curve 10

-Eleven sessions on integrity in research and society
+5 sessions on integrity in research and society 11

-References
+References 14

-Code of Conduct
+Codes of Conduct 15

-List of links